 To be Clark-smart, though, you should go through your budget and decide what monthly payment you can actually afford.
 Then, just make sure the amount you want to borrow doesn’t mean you’ll end up with a loan that’s more than 42 months long.

 Ways To Pay Less Interest

-With time (less than you think) and effort, there are steps you can take to increase the likelihood that you’ll get a lower interest rate on your next car purchase.
+With time (less than you think) and effort, you can take steps to increase the likelihood that you’ll get a lower interest rate on your next car purchase.

 Raise Your Credit Score